magnumjs/mag.js/examples/tutorials/intro-part1.md

 ##2.
 The Contacts Controller

 Now let's look at the controller.
 In software design, there is a pattern called the view-model.
 The view-model is the current state of the user interface.
 It contains transient data such as the text the user has typed in (but not saved), the index of the active tab, the array of models the user is viewing, and so on.
-In Mithril (and classical MVC), the view-model is often part of the controller.
+In MagJS (and classical MVC), the view-model is often part of the controller.

 According to our use case, we need to keep track of all entered attendees.
 We can do this with an array: